-(1) The approved value on the date of authorization reflects the number of shares authorized multiplied by the closing share price on the date of authorization.
-The closing share price was \$6.55 on February 16, 2022.

-This is the value that the Compensation Committee views as a fair reflection of the targeted value delivered on the date of authorization.
-We note that this value will differ from the value that will be disclosed in the 2022 Summary Compensation Table where the portion of the shares covered by the Relative TSR metric will be valued based on a Monte Carlo simulation model per the SEC's requirements.
+- (1) The value on the date of grant reflects the number of shares authorized multiplied by the closing share price on the date of grant.
+The closing share price was \$9.07 on March 1, 2023.
+We note that this value will differ from the value that will be disclosed in the 2023 Summary Compensation Table where the portion of the shares covered by the Relative TSR metric will be valued based on a Monte Carlo simulation model per the SEC's requirements. - (2) Ms. Schlarb retired from her executive officer role effective January 31, 2023.